0cjs/hwdev/kp25tk/README.md

 +5V is used to power the Schmitt inverters that debounce and invert the NMI key, RESET button and slide switch.
 If only the keypad (less NMI key) is used, +5V is not necessary.

+A current-limiting resistor R4 (1K5) and power LED D4 indicate that the board is powered.
+The current-limiting resistor is relatively high value so that the LED isn't distractingly bright.

 ### Keypad Matrix